mitranim/ng-decorate/readme.md

 export class MyCustomClass {}
 ```

-This implicitly defines or reuses an angular module named `MyCustomClass` and makes the
+This implicitly defines or reuses an angular module named `'MyCustomClass'`
-class available for dependency injection under the name `'MyCustomClass'`.
+and makes the class available for dependency injection under the same name.
-Like with `@Attribute` and `@Component`, you can pass an existing module or specify
+Similarly to `@Attribute` and `@Component`, you can pass an existing module or
-a `moduleName` and its `dependencies`:
+specify a `moduleName` and its `dependencies`:

 ```typescript
 @Service({